Konamiman/Nestor80/docs/LanguageReference.md

 The operator precedence determines how the expression is evaluated: subexpressions involving operators of higher precedence are computed first, and operators with the same precedence are applied in the order in which they appear in the expression.
 For example, the expression `2+3*4` evaluates to 14 because `*` has higher precedence than `+`.
 Parenthesis can be used to override the default operator precedence, for example `(2+3)*4` evaluates to 20.

+The `HIGH` and `LOW` operators evaluate to the high and low byte of a 16 bit value, respectively; for example `HIGH 1234h` is 12h and `LOW 1234h` is 34h.
+When applied to relocatable values, the entire 16 bit value is written to the generated relocatable file and the evaluation is performed at linking time; for example if `FOO` is a label defined as address 1234h in the code segment, and the linker is instructed to use address 8511h as the base for the code segment, then `HIGH FOO` will properly evaluate to 97h and `LOW FOO` to 45h in the target program.

 When writing relocatable code only a subset of the existing operators can be used in expressions involving external references, this is a limitation given by [the relocatable file format](RelocatableFileFormat.md).
 Trying to use one of the unsupported operators in such an expression will result in an assembly error.

+#### Bare expressions

+MACRO-80 allows _bare expressions_ lines, these are lines that have no operand and contain just a list of comma-separated expressions; these lines are treated as `DEFB` instructions.
+For example the line `1,2,3,4` is equivalent to `DEFB 1,2,3,4`.

+In Nestor80 bare expressions aren't supported by default 🚫, but they will be supported if the `--allow-bare-expressions` command line argument is used.
+You might need this to assemble old source code, but in general bare expressions shouldn't be used since they can cause confussion (for example if you intend to introduce a named macro expansion and mistype the macro name you'll get a confusing "symbol not found" error).